MicrosoftDocs/defender-docs/defender-xdr/threat-analytics.md

 - The checklist in the **Recommended actions** tab only displays recommendations tracked in [Microsoft Secure Score](microsoft-secure-score.md).
 Check the **Analyst report** tab for more recommended actions that aren't tracked in Secure Score.
 - The recommended actions don’t guarantee complete resilience and only reflect the best possible actions needed to improve it.
+- Antivirus-related statistics are based on Microsoft Defender Antivirus settings.

 ## See also